YangYang-Research/whale-sentinel-services/README.md

 - In AWS Secrets Manager, create a new secret named: AWS_SECRET_NAME

-- Add the following keys to your secret:
+- Create your key and secret for following keys:

     - WHALE_SENTINEL_AGENT_SECRET_KEY_NAME